Cheukting/pyO3_202/README.md

 ## Exercise 2 - Testing Rust Async in Python

-As seen in the previous exercise, Python has it's own event loop while we also have the event loop in Rust doing all the async/.await.
-The contribute to some [weird behaviours](https://docs.rs/pyo3-async-runtimes/latest/pyo3_async_runtimes/index.html) when using PyO3.
+As seen in the previous exercise, Python has its own event loop while we also have the event loop in Rust doing all the async/.await.
+This contributes to some [weird behaviours](https://docs.rs/pyo3-async-runtimes/latest/pyo3_async_runtimes/index.html) when using PyO3.
 To make things work, [the current solution](https://github.com/PyO3/pyo3-async-runtimes?tab=readme-ov-file#managing-event-loops) is to let Python control the main thread and block the main thread in Rust.
-This present extra challenges when trying to use corroutines provided by Python in Rust.
+This present extra challenges when trying to use coroutines provided by Python in Rust.
 This also require some special care to be taken during testing.

 Lucky for us, [`pyo3-async-runtimes`](https://github.com/PyO3/pyo3-async-runtimes) provides [testing utilities](https://docs.rs/pyo3-async-runtimes/latest/pyo3_async_runtimes/testing/index.html) that we can use.
 These utilities let us perform integration tests and doc tests.
 Note that lib tests are not available due to the complexity mentioned.